Pylons/pyramid_cookbook/database/sqlalchemy.rst

 it's called, the result of ``maker()`` replaces the decorator as ``request.db``.

-You can then use MyRequest as a :term:`request factory` within your ``__init__.py`` ``main`` function:
+You can then use MyRequest as a request factory within your ``__init__.py`` ``main`` function:

 .. code-block:: python